• Skip to main content

 Before you begin to make the beer cheese fondue prepare all of your dipping foods (see below for ideas) and set the table.
 Open a beer for yourself and get to work.

 Step 1.
-To start – shred enough cheese to have about four cups worth.
-Coat it well with flour (this will facilitate the melting process).
+To start - shred enough cheese to have about four cups worth.
+In a bowl coat it well with flour or cornstarch (this will facilitate the melting process).
 Set aside.

 TIP: Shred cheese while still cold from the fridge (it is easier) and let it come to room temperature before you toss it in flour.

 Step 2.
-Next, pour the beer into a cold pot, turn the heat to medium and bring to simmer to cook off the alcohol.
+Next, pour the beer into a cold pot or sauce pan, turn the heat to medium and bring to simmer to cook off the alcohol.
 After the beer has simmered for a couple of minutes, add the cream and simmer for a few more minutes.

 TIPS: 1.
 If you add beer to a hot pan/pot it will foam excessively.
 2. If you'd like to add a bit of grated garlic or grated onion and/or any dry or fresh herbs such as picked fresh thyme leaves, add them to the beer to infuse with their flavor.

 Step 3.
-Remove the pan from the heat and fold in the cheese in batches while gently stirring.
+Remove the saucepan from the heat and fold in the cheese mixture in batches while gently stirring.
 Once all the cheese has melted, transfer to a pre-heated fondue pot, taste and if needed season with salt & pepper, then serve.

 What to Do If Your Beer Cheese Fondue Breaks